DECENTfoundation/DECENT-Network/README.md

     connections.
 This is a famous source of security vulnerabilities for HTTP applications.
 Additionally, HTTP is not really designed for "server push" notifications, and we would have to figure out a way to queue notifications for a polling client.

     Websockets solves all these problems.
-If you need to access Graphene's stateful methods, you need to use Websockets.
+If you need to access DCore's stateful methods, you need to use Websockets.

 - What is the meaning of `a.b.c` numbers?